gabbottron/catpix-api/README.md

 # catpix-api
-A challenge project to implement a cat pictures API
+A forked challenge project to implement a cat pictures API

 ## Local dev setup
 #### Dependencies